In this article, we will learn how to use the POWER function in Excel.

 33= 3 * 3 *3 = 27

-3 raised to the power 3, says 3 multiplied by its own number three time is equals to 27.
+3 raised to the power 3, says 3 multiplied by its own number three-time is equal to 27.

 271/3= 33*(1/3)= 3